 Dan rest his Teddy on the tile floor and put both hands on the container’s lid.
 To remove the lid Dan had to grunt and twist with his entire body.
 Django stood on its hind legs to stick its head in the container and smell the dry food.
 “Just a little, Django.”
 Dan scooped whole handfuls of kibble into the cat’s bowl.
 “Just a little.”

 Dan spun to see a latina in a white bathrobe and a black man in boxers.

 “Jillian, are you okay?” asked the man as he knelt to Dan.
 He had wire glasses and a close haircut.
 “It’s past midnight.
 Why are you out of bed?”

 “Django was hungry,” answered Dan.

 “Django’s fine, sweetie.”
 The woman lifted Dan with one arm and his Teddy with the other.
 “Your father will feed him when he leaves for his flight in a few hours.
 Right, Ethen?”

 “Sure thing.”
 Ethen hoisted Django by the armpits and held the cat to Dan’s face.
 “Wanna say goodnight, Jillian?”

 “Wait!
 I remember!”
 Dan kicked the air.
 “I woke up because I had a nightmare.”

 “Oh, sweetie.”
 The woman brushed his hair back.
 “Let’s get you back to bed and you can tell me about it, or I can read you a story.”

 “Thanks, Camilla.”
 Ethen ambled back to their bedroom.
-“Jillian, I’ll be on my plane before you wake up for breakfast, but I’ll call home tonight when I land at my layover.
+“Jillian, my plane will take off before you wake for breakfast, but I’ll call home tonight when I land at my layover.
 Okay?”